Value In Health September issue addresses challenges and solutions for assessment of the value of clinical genomic testing

 - Existing health technology assessment (HTA) methods do not fully capture the potential value of NGS; future research and value assessment should include both health and non-health outcomes.
 (Regier et al)

-The Population Genomics Health Economists Working Group is made up of an esteemed group of health economists and policy researchers from major institutions across the globe who have been at the forefront of the incorporation of genomics into clinical care.
+The Global Economics and Evaluation of Clinical Genomics Sequencing Working Group (GEECS) is made up of an esteemed group of health economists and policy researchers from major institutions across the globe who have been at the forefront of the incorporation of genomics into clinical care.
 The working group is chaired by Kathryn A. Phillips, PhD, Director of the Center for Translational and Policy Research on Personalized Medicine (TRANSPERS) at UCSF.
 Members include:

 - James Buchanan, DPhil, University of Oxford, Oxford, United Kingdom